 You more than likely don’t realize your water heater is failing until you experience cold water running out of your showerhead.
-If you’re observant of these cues, you won’t lose out on hot showers.
+If you’re aware of these cues, you won’t lose out on hot showers.

-If you notice these six signs, It’s time to contact the pros at 801-436-8985.
+If you notice these six signs, it’s time to contact the pros at 801-436-8985.

 - Rusty Water

 If your water looks rusty, there is a good possibility that your water heater is deteriorating.
 This may produce dirty water and a leak.

 - Strange Clanking